Table of Contents

 The normal camber or normal cross slopes are also called Transverse Slope in some countries.
 When the longitudinal fall of the road is very flat, the surface water moves towards the edges but due to lack of long fall, it may not flow towards the next gully pot.
 That’s why it is always recommended to provide a minimum long fall of 0.5% to maintain surface water drainage flow.

 Adverse Camber or Superelevation is provided when the road passes through a horizontal curve section.
-In this situation, the outer edge of the carriageway is designed at a super elevated level to compare to the inner edge.
+In this situation, the outer edge of the carriageway is designed at a super elevated level compared to the inner edge.
 The level of superelevation is measured in terms of % age of cross fall or cross slopes and it is dependent on the speed of the road and radius of the horizontal curvatures.

 For higher speed roads, it is recommended to provide larger radii so that the requirement of superelevation can be minimised.
 This concept is known as “Elimination of Adverse Camber”.

-A high degree of superelevation may not provide a comfortable ride to the road users, that’s why there is a direct link of the degree of superelevation with speed, horizontal radii and departure from the standard.
+A high degree of superelevation may not provide a comfortable ride for the road users, that’s why there is a direct link of the degree of superelevation with speed, horizontal radii and departure from the standard.
 Similarly, a low level of superelevation would not be able to balance the centripetal and centrifugal forces, as a result, the vehicle may skid out if driving at slightly higher than the posted speed limit.

 Provision of substandard superelevation is not a good practice and may not be accepted by the highway authority.
 The designer would need to prepare a departure report to justify the design if a substandard superelevation is proposed in the alignment design.
 If mitigation measures are not adequate enough, then the client can reject the design and designers need to go back to the drawing board.